Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md

 4744 kubelet.go:2924] Recording NodeReady event message for node worker1.example.com
 ```

-On the controller I see that the kube-controller-manager has some problems:
+On the controller I see that the kube-controller-manager has some details:

 ```
 [root@controller2 ~]# systemctl status kube-controller-manager.service -l